Financial Services Regulatory

 Prepared a comprehensive Volcker Rule compliance programs to address the global trading and fund activities of a number of global EU- and Asia-Pacific–based banks, and recurring advice on strategies to address the potential impact of Volcker Rule limitations on financings, securitizations, M&A and other transactions.

-Facebook’s launch of the Libra Foundation and Novi Wallet
+Facebook's launch of the Diem Association and Novi Wallet

-Representing Facebook on matters related to the development of the Novi wallet and in connection with the establishment of the Libra Association.
+Representing Facebook on regulatory matters related to the development of the Novi wallet and in connection with the establishment of the Diem Association.

 Bank and nonbank Fintech collaboration